AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Volley

-When you **take aim and shoot at an enemy at range**, roll+DEX. ✴On a 10+, you have a clear shot—deal your damage. ✴On a 7–9, choose one \(whichever you choose you deal your damage\):
+When you **take aim and shoot at an enemy at range**, roll+DEX. ✴On a 10+, you have a clear shot—deal your damage. ✴On a 7–9, deal your damage and choose one that's possible in the fiction:

-- You have to move to get the shot placing you in danger as described by the GM
+- You have to move to get the shot placing you in danger as described by the GM.
-- You have to take what you can get: -1d6 damage
+- You have to take what you can get: -1d6 damage.
-- You have to take several shots, reducing your ammo by one
+- You have to take several shots, reducing your ammo by one.

 ---